JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 <p class="subtitle">Dec 30, 2023</p>

 This morning the seas layed down and the wind calmed, time to keep moving.
 Before we departed, Julia used the dock to replant some of our veggies since some of them seemed unhappy.
-The basil and pepper seem fine but the salty air has been harsh on our lettuce and cilantro.
+The basil and pepper plants seem fine but the salty air has been harsh on our lettuce and cilantro.

 ![plants](/images/plants.jpg)

-*Loving their new homes, ignore the cilantro*
+*Jules will use anthing for a pot*

 When leaving the dock we put on an absolute clinic.
 We unhooked from water and power, untied our lines, and maneuvered away from the dock.
 The four of us operated like a well-oiled machine.
 My dad drove us out of the harbor and Bimini shrank into the distance.